jhoule42/Hybrid-Quantum-Solver-UC/README.md

 🚀 Project Overview

-This project explores the use of the Quantum Approximate Optimization Algorithm (QAOA) within the ADMM framework to solve the Unit Commitment problem.
+This project explores the use of the Quantum Approximate Optimization Algorithm (QAOA) to solve the Unit Commitment problem.
 By leveraging quantum computing (via IBM’s Qiskit platform) and classical optimization, we aim to address the complexity of this mixed-integer optimization problem.

 🔍 Problem Description